Lodge Replacement Project | FAQs

 WHAT WILL THE SIZE OF THE NEW SKI LODGE BE?

 The size of the new ski lodge has not yet been determined.
-Management and the board of directors are working together with PROS Consulting to complete member outreach as well as gathering and consolidating data to help determine key decisions such as potential off-season uses, size and cost.
+Management and the board of directors are working together with Bull Stockwell Allen (BSA) to determine the appropriate size and cost.

 Yes!
 The General Plan Committee, Downhill Ski Resort Task Force and board of directors are made up of homeowners.
-In addition to these working groups, PROS Consulting is completing a member survey and focus groups to gather additional member feedback regarding the Downhill Ski Resort Lodge Replacement Project.
+In addition to these working groups, PROS Consulting completed a member survey and focus groups to gather additional member feedback regarding the Downhill Ski Resort Lodge Replacement Project.
 Ongoing communication, education and outreach will continue to be a key part of the project.

 Members are encouraged to provide their feedback here.